Consensys/orchestrate-kubernetes/README.md

 ```bash
 helm init --tiller-namespace $TARGET_NAMESPACE --upgrade --override 'spec.template.spec.containers[0].command'='{/tiller,--storage=secret}' --service-account tiller --wait
 ```

+## Configure Orchestrate
+In `environments` directory, you will find a template with placeholder (`template-placeholder.yam`) and a sample (`orchestrate-demo.yaml`)

+Before you can run Orchestrate, you have to set the following variables in files `tags.yaml`, `helmfile-common.yaml` and  `environments` directory

+#### Access to Docker and Helm registry
+You need to have credentials to pull docker image and helm chart to deploy Orchestrate.
+If you do not have credentials, please contact support@pegasys.tech

+In `tags.yaml` file
+- `registry.credentials.username`: Account of the Docker Registry to pull Orchestrate image
+- `registry.credentials.password`: Password of the Docker Registry to pull Orchestrate image

+In `helmfile-common.yaml` file
+- `repositories.username`: Account of the Helm Registry to pull Orchestrate Helm Chart
+- `repositories.password`: Password of the Helm Registry to pull Orchestrate Helm Chart

+#### Blockchain setting

+- `chainRegistry.init`: List of chains including name, URL to communicate with the blockchain

+#### To use Harshircorps Vault in AWS, you to configure this variables
+- `IAMRole`: ARN of the AWS IAM role (string)
+- `Region`: AWS Region in which the resources are created (string)
+- `KMSKeyId`: The AWS KMS key ID to use for encryption and decryption (string)
+- `SecretId`: Alias / Name of the AWS Secretmanager's secret where the root token is stored (string)

+#### To use multi-tenancy
+- `multitenancy.enabled`: Enable the usage of multi-tenancy (default: false)
+- `AUTH_JWT_CLAIMS_NAMESPACE`: Tenant Namespace to retrieve the tenant id in the OpenId or Access Token (JWT) (default: "http://tenant.info/")
+- `authentication.AUTH_JWT_CERTIFICATE`: Certificate of the authentication service encoded in base64
+- `authentication.AUTH_API_KEY`: Key used for authentication (it should be used only for Orchestrate internal authenetication)

 ## Deploy Orchestrate
 Deploy Orchestrate and his dependency in namespace set in `TARGET_NAMESPACE` env variable